erfan-khadem/rpi8080/README.md

 # rpi8080
 An rp2040 based intel 8080 emulator with debugger, physical &amp; virtual IN/OUT port and interrupt.

-### Note: The project code is fairly complete and usable, but the documentation is not ready yet.

 In this project, 8080's emulation core is based on [superzazu 8080](https://github.com/superzazu/8080)'s work.

 In order to use the project, first build it using `pico-sdk` and `cmake` and flash it onto your favorite